AsafMesi/3D-Tic-Tac-Toe-game/README.md

 <img src="https://user-images.githubusercontent.com/92261832/206936703-bcb2a47f-7f44-4f84-ac8b-d31355e637f6.png" width="800" height="auto">

-We will also save the results (Winenr / Tie) and the winning sequence.
+We will also save the results (Winner / Tie) and the winning sequence.

 *Example of results.txt*